 North Korea Country Report

-North Korea's operational environment is among the riskiest in the world.
+North Korea is among the countries with the highest operational risk scores.
 Government efforts to introduce more market-oriented policies have consistently stalled or been suspended.
-Despite ongoing construction, mainly in the capital Pyongyang, physical infrastructure is poor outside the capital, and substantial improvement is unlikely even in special economic zones.
-International sanctions because of North Korea's nuclear and missile programmes will pose growing obstacles to foreign businesses in the one-year outlook.
-All labour is controlled by the government, adding withdrawal of workers to the risk of arbitrary seizure of assets, as happened in the Kaesong Industrial Zone in April 2013 and February 2016.
+Despite ongoing construction, mainly in the capital Pyongyang, physical infrastructure is poor and substantial improvement is unlikely, including in special economic zones.
+International sanctions because of North Korea's nuclear and missile programmes will likely continue to hinder foreign investment or operations beyond the one-year outlook.
+All labour is controlled by the government, posing the risk of withdrawal of workers in addition to the arbitrary seizure of assets, as happened in the Kaesong Industrial Zone in April 2013 and February 2016.

 There are no known domestic or transnational terrorist groups in North Korea.
-However, the government has sponsored terrorism in the form of kidnapping foreigners (such as Japanese citizens from Japan in the 1970s) or attacks on mainly South Korean targets.
-The assassination of the North Korean leader's half-brother in Malaysia in February 2017 was most likely carried out by a state actor such as North Korea.
-The North Korean government and military support terrorism internationally by selling technology, training, and weapons to state and non-state actors, including chemical weapons to the Syrian government and small-arms and anti-tank weapons to groups, including Hamas in the Middle East.
+The government sponsored terrorism in the form of kidnapping foreigners (such as Japanese citizens from Japan in the 1970s) or attacks on South Korean targets.
+The assassination of the North Korean supreme leader's half-brother in Malaysia in February 2017 was most probably carried out by a state actor, which is most likely to be North Korea.
+The North Korean government and military support terrorism internationally by selling technology, training, and weapons to state and non-state actors, including chemical weapons to the Syrian government and small-arms and anti-tank weapons to militant groups, including Hamas.

 Vaccinations required to enter the country